Kagu-chan/anki-jpdb.reader/README.md

 * `npm run build [target]` builds for a specific target
 * `npm run watch`: Automatically recompiles the code for chrome when it changes, putting the output into `anki-jpdb.reader/`.
 Using this is recommended during development.
 * `npm run watch [target]` recompiles for the specified target
-* `npm run pack` builds, then packs the extension for all targets
+* `npm run pack` builds, then packs the extension for all targets.
+The archives are placed inside `packages/`
 * `npm run pack [target, [target...]]` builds for specified targets

 ## License